-The Art Instructor teaches art classes Monday through Friday from 9am to 1pm, with set-up and clean-up duties before and after.
+The Art Instructor reports to Happy Isles Art & Nature Center Monday through Friday from 8:30 am until 2:30 pm at the latest.
+In addition to teaching art classes from 9 am to 1 pm, the instructor assists with set-up and clean-up duties before and after class.
 Art Instructors teach for a minimum of one week and a maximum of two weeks.